Doist/gulpist/README.md

 gulp [task name]
 ```

-Three major tasks have been configure in `gulpfile.js`:
+Three major tasks have been configured in `gulpfile.js`:

+`gulp build`
-- `gulp build` Compiles all the static assets (less, coffee, browserify)
+Compiles all the static assets (less, coffee, browserify)

+`gulp watch`
-- `gulp watch` Compiles all the assets and also start file watch process.
+Compiles all the assets and also start file watch process.
 File change events will trigger compilation tasks.

+`gulp sync`
-- `gulp sync` Same as `gulp watch`, but it will also start a BrowserSync server which will reload your browser when asset compilation is done.
+Same as `gulp watch`, but it will also start a BrowserSync server which will reload your browser when asset compilation is done.

 Feel free to edit `gulpfile.js` to configure what tasks to be run for each of these three major tasks.
 You can remove the tasks that you don’t want to run.